Jocelyn Blore

 Please note that the FSAB no longer recognizes this specialty.

-The International Association for Identification (IAI) offers a footwear examiner credential to applicants who submit two letters of endorsement, pass a two-part exam (written and practical), and prove experience and education.
+The International Association for Identification (IAI) offers this credential to applicants who submit two letters of endorsement, pass a two-part exam (written and practical), and prove experience and education.

 For example, candidates with a bachelor’s degree must have at least two years of experience as a footwear examiner.
 In comparison, associate degree holders must complete 60 semester hours plus three years of full-time experience as a footwear examiner.
 Additionally, these candidates must have completed a training program, including units in the manufacturing process of footwear, track/mark evidence photography, case note preparation, and more.
 This credential lasts for five years.